+My research integrates predictive and prescriptive analytics, drawing on methodologies from data science, machine learning, stochastic modeling, and stochastic optimization.
 My current projects include applications in a broad range of disease and health areas including concussion, the opioid crisis, and chronic disease management.

 In my service efforts, I am interested in increasing diversity, equity, and inclusion in STEM through mentorship and outreach.